 In 1955, Philip R. Mallory, a descendant of the great shipbuilding Mallory family of Mystic, encouraged his sister, Cora Mallory Munson, to endow the Frank C. Munson Institute, named for her late husband.
-The Institute was to function as a summer program in maritime history at Mystic Seaport; fifty years later, the Munson Institute of American Maritime Studies has earned a reputation as a distinguished summer teaching program.
+The Institute was to function as a summer program in maritime history at Mystic Seaport; over fifty years later, the Munson Institute of American Maritime Studies has earned a reputation as a distinguished summer teaching program.
 In the mid-1970s, Mallory gave further funds to the Munson Endowment for the establishment of the undergraduate program that would later become Williams-Mystic.

-Professor Benjamin W. Labaree of Williams College, a member of the faculty of the Munson Institute since 1966, conceived the notion of a one-semester program in maritime studies after several winters spent bringing a group of Williams students to Mystic Seaport Museum for the January academic term.
-Professor Labaree and his students sketched the original plan for a full semester on a napkin in a Dunkin’ Donuts, where they had paused for a snack on their ride back to Williamstown.
+Professor Benjamin W. Labaree of Williams College, a member of the faculty of the Munson Institute since 1966, conceived the notion of a one-semester undergraduate program in maritime studies after several winters spent bringing a group of Williams students to Mystic Seaport Museum for the January academic term.
+Ben and his students sketched the original plan for a full semester on a napkin in a Dunkin’ Donuts, where they had paused for a snack on their ride back to Williamstown.

 After several years of planning with Waldo Johnston, then Director of the Mystic Seaport Museum, Ben founded the Williams-Mystic Maritime Studies Program in 1977.